dmd-program/dmd-100/projects/ritual/develop_test_and_iterate.md

 # Develop: Test and Iterate

 Now that your prototype is done, it is time to participate in feedback.
 You will be assigned a few prototypes to review.
 Your prototype will also be reviewed by your classmates.
-This is an opportunity to learn how to recieve feedback.
-Enduring critique of your work might seem like a stressful process at first, but it is one of the most common, and useful processes in design.
+This is an opportunity to practice receiving and interpreting feedback.
+A critique of your work might be stressful at first, but it is one of the most common, and useful processes in design.

 ## Instructions: Part 1